 Add Students in Bulk

-Navigate to Classes > See all Classes > click Bulk Assign Students
+Navigate to Classes > Browse All Classes > click Bulk Assign Students

-Download our CSV template, completing the CSV with the required fields to assign students to classes:
+Download our CSV template and fill it out with the required fields to assign students to classes:

 - Student ID or Email